reflectoring/reflectoring.github.io/_posts/2022-01-03-logical-ops-on-java-collections.md

                 intersection.toArray());
     }
 }
 ```
-For finding the intersection of two collections, we run the `filter` method on the first collection to identify and collect the matching elements from the second collection.

-## Finding the Difference between Two Collections (Subtraction)
+## Subtracting one Collection from Another
+In this example we are again using Java's `Stream` class to find the collection of different elements contained in two collections:

 ![subtracting two collections](/assets/img/posts/logical-ops-java-coll/minus.png)
-In this example also, we are using Java's `Stream` class for finding the collection of different elements contained in two collections:

 ```java
 public class CollectionHelper {